kapilchaulagai/learning_notes_and_practices/Obsidian_Vault/Office Tasks and Notes/IMPORTANT NOTES.md

+- Location field without image doesn't have clear icon
+- onbackpress no dialogue box opening for a submitted edit record
-handle "any" camera resolution camera resolution and orientation are not mobile screen friendly saveuserform for update option with custom value records count outside and inside the app issue
+- camera resolution and orientation are not mobile screen friendly
-//Stop or End
-//Payment gateway
-change message for connection not selected for media fields fetch button image resolution
+- records count outside and inside the app issue

+fetch button
+image resolution
 Finger select for capture